-3.2.3.1.3 Technologies
+3.2.3.1.2.1 Technologies

 If a band is chosen for LoRa or similar technology, the spectrum can be shared by time allocation.
 Access to IoT spectrum could be shared by time allocation, between different space systems, for co-frequency operations.
+With 3GPP NB-IoT technology (M2M/IoT) it is not possible to share bands.

-With NB-IoT (M2M/IoT) it is not possible to share bands.
-Dedicated spectrum assignment approach (segmentation) ensures coexistence between different MSS operators in the 2x30MHz (effective sharing).
+Dedicated spectrum assignment approach (segmentation) ensures coexistence between different MSS operators in the 2x30 MHz (effective sharing).
 This also applies for wide and narrowband M2M applications.

-Except in case of IoT where sharing may be implemented under certain conditions (expect NB IoT where sharing is not possible), it is assumed that only one satellite operator is being able to provide EU-wide MSS services in a relevant part of proposed segmentation.
+Except in case of IoT where sharing may be implemented under certain conditions (except 3GPP NB-IoT technology (M2M/IoT) where sharing is not possible), it is assumed that only one satellite operator is being able to provide EU-wide MSS services in a relevant part of proposed segmentation.

-3.2.3.1.4 Geographical separation
+3.2.3.1.2.2 Geographical separation